 Parents: Packing is an important physical and emotional part of preparing for camp.
 But if left to the last minute, packing will often create more stress and concern.
 The earlier you start the process, the more time your daughter will have to ready herself.
-Print and review our Packing List from the Athlete Handbook weeks before camp.
-Set out her suitcase or duffle bag a week or two before camp.
-Your daughter can help you fill the bag and check each item off the list as you go.
-Now, there is plenty of time to pick up last-minute things at the store.
-This way, packing for camp can be a big stress reliever.
+Print and review the Packing List in the Athlete Handbook weeks before camp.
+Set out a suitcase or duffle bag at least a week before camp.
+Have your daughter help you fill the bag and check each item off the list as you go.
+This will give you plenty of time to pick up last-minute things at the store.
+Packing early is less stressful.

-Fun Tip: Sneak in a surprise note telling her how proud you feel, and how much you love her.
+Fun Tip: Sneak in a surprise note telling her how proud you feel and how much you love her.

-Campers: Go through the BSA Packing List with your parents, and make sure you have everything you need for camp.
-Knowing where you put each item in your bag will help you unpack when you get to the Academy.
+Campers: Review the BSA Packing List with your parents, and make sure you have everything you need for camp.
+Knowing where you put each item in your bag will help you unpack.